-Unless watering is by drip irrigation or through a hand-held hose with a Positive Action Shut-Off Nozzle, the following watering schedule shall apply:
+Unless watering is by drip irrigation or through a hand-held hose with a Positive Action Shut-Off Nozzle, tT he following watering schedule shall apply:

-- 1. Odd Numbered Properties All Sites that require irrigation shall water after 5 p.m. or before 9 a.m. on Saturdays and Wednesdays only.-This schedule shall also apply to properties located primarily facing on the South North or West East side of the street in cities where no street address is available. - 2.
+- Odd Numbered Properties All Sites that require irrigation shall water after 5 p.m. or before 9 a.m. or after 5 p.m. on Saturdays and Wednesdays only.
+This schedule shall also apply to properties located on the South or West side of the street in cities where no street address is available. - 2.
 Even Numbered Properties shall water after 5 p.m. or before 9 a.m. on Sundays and Thursdays only.
-This schedule shall also apply to properties located primarily facing on the North South or East West side of the street in cities where no street address is available. - 32.
-Sprinkler irrigation overseen by a professional gardener or landscaper who is available on Site may occur between 9 a.m. and 5 p.m., but shall not exceed two watering days per week.
+This schedule shall also apply to properties located on the North or East side of the street in cities where no street address is available. - 32.
+Sprinkler irrigation overseen by a professional gardener or landscaper who is available on Site may occur between 9 a.m. and 5 p.m., but in no case shall irrigation occur on more than shall not exceed two watering two days per week. - 3.
+Non-sprinkler water efficient irrigation managed by a properly set and maintained Smart Controller shall be allowed. - 4.
+Hand watering with a hose shall require a quick acting Positive Action Shut-Off Nozzle.

-Section Eight: Publication and Application
+Section XX: Publication and Application

-The provisions of this ordinance shall cause the republication and amendment of the permanent Rules and Regulations of the Monterey Peninsula Water Management District.
+The provisions of this ordinance shall cause the republication and amendment of the permanent

+Rules and Regulations of the Monterey Peninsula Water Management District.

-Section Nine: Effective Date and Sunset
+Section XX: Effective Date and Sunset